-Figure 32: Weather Stations Collecting Daily Temperature Information higher average instances of heat hazard days with one to two (1-2) days per year (see map below).
+Figure 32: Weather Stations Collecting Daily Temperature Information

+Temperatures do not regularly exceed ninety-five degrees Fahrenheit (95°F) across Puerto Rico making heat hazard less impactful than other hazard types.
+Two (2) areas of Puerto Rico, one (1) in the northwest and one (1) along the northcentral coastline exhibit higher average instances of heat hazard days with one to two (1 - 2) days per year (see map below).
 The remainder of Puerto Rico is characterized by low number of heat hazard days.
 In this regard, there are seven (7) municipalities with land area in the high heat hazard category and an additional six (6) with area in the medium high heat hazard category.